 Dairy Farm Assistant - LURDF

 Day to day tasks will vary but will likely be a mixture of milking, checking cows for mastitis and other issues, shed hygiene, shifting irrigation sprinklers, effluent management, feeding out and weed management.
-You will be part of a small team at the farm so being a team player is essential.

 Lincoln University is an EEO employer and actively seeks to meet its obligations under the Treaty of Waitangi.